uamanager/homebridge-calendar-scheduler/README.md

 ## Info

-Calendar Scheduler plugin for Homebridge, which allows flexible scheduling of triggers with repeats using any iCal calendar.
+Calendar Scheduler plugin for Homebridge, which allows flexible scheduling of triggers with event progress report using any iCal calendar.

 ## Installation